-Top national 1-year CD rates inched up in 2017, following the Fed rate hikes throughout the year.
+Top national 12-month CD rates inched up in 2017, following the Fed rate hikes throughout the year.
 And they continue to climb this year.

 Indeed, it's not just 1-year CD terms that we've seen rise this year.
 CD rates across all terms have been on the move in an upward trend.
 Although, they are still a far cry from the nearly 4.00% yields we saw on 1-year CDs pre-recession.